 Bethany Handson, Project Officer

-‘”The opportunity to play a part in bringing about meaningful change and progression for the coast nationally is something I am extremely proud of.
-It is rewarding to be part of such a brilliant Group whose Members and Officers are dedicated to making the coast the best place it can be for all of our communities.”
+‘”The opportunity to play a part in bringing about meaningful change and progression for the coast nationally is something I am extremely proud of. “

 Bethany has worked for South Tyneside Council since November 2019, working closely with Elected Members.
 Living near the coast for her whole life has given her a keen interest in coastal issues and useful insight into the life of those living on the coast and the wider remit of the SIG.